-To join the Thrive development team, you should send us an application via email containing the information outlined below.
-After your application is accepted, you’ll be sent an invitation to join our development forums and contribute to discussions.
+To join the Thrive development team you can either send us an application via email containing the information outlined below or you can fork the repository and submit a pull request for a small feature or update.
+Either way if your application is accepted, you’ll be sent an invitation to join our development forums and contribute to discussions.

-Send your application to email@example.com with the subject heading ‘New Application’.
+If applying by email send your application to email@example.com with the subject heading ‘New Application’.
 If you don’t use this subject heading your message may accidentally be caught in the spam filter.
-If you don’t receive a reply within five days, please contact us via one of our social media outlets.
-The email system is known to be unreliable.
+If you don’t receive a reply within five days, it’s fine to contact us via one of our social media outlets for an update.

 Here is the information you should put in your application:

-Development teams cover the broad areas of development you can work in.
-Choosing which best applies to you should be straightforward, but if you’re unsure leave it blank and a moderator will decide based on your personal summary.
+Development teams cover the broad areas of development you can work in, though any dev is free to contribute to any area they have skills in.
+Choosing which best applies to you should be straightforward.
 Our development teams are Graphics, Outreach, Programming, Project Management, Sound and Theory.

 Introduce yourself and explain which areas of development you are interested in helping with.
-Include which skills you have and, any examples of previous work relevant to your intended role if possible.
-It’s hard for us to gauge skill level without these examples – artists should attach artwork portfolios and programmers should link us to existing projects, for instance.
-We have a guide to writing a personal summary here, but really you shouldn’t worry about it.
+Include which skills you have with samples/examples of work you have done such as a portfolio, github or other code you have written.
+We cannot gauge skill level without these examples – artists should attach artwork portfolios and programmers should link us to existing projects, for instance.
+We have a guide to writing a personal summary here however a few sentences describing the game making skills you have is fine.

 (Optional) How You Found Thrive